remy1991/image_similarity_python/README.md

 ## Notes

-There are various other things that could have been considered while implementing like packaging the application using deb/rpm packages or included more granular control with bash scripts but since there is a requirement to support multiple operating systems, not all implementaions are straighforward and hence the approaches which are platform agnostic are given preference here.
+There are various other things that could have been considered while implementing the project like packaging the application as deb/rpm packages or include more granular control with bash scripts but since there is a requirement to support multiple operating systems, not all implementaions are straighforward and hence the approaches which are platform agnostic are given preference here.